PresentPals/server/README.md

         return response.status(403).json({ message: "Forbidden access.
 No security token in place."});
     }

-If a token is provided, the middleware proceeds to verify the token using the <b>jwt.verify()</b> method from the jsonwebtoken library.
+If a token is provided, the middleware proceeds to verify the token using the <b>jwt.verify()</b> method from the JSONWebToken library.
 This method will then decode and validate the JWT against a secret key stored in the environment variable to ensure the token is legitimate and has not been tampered with.
-If the token is expired or malformed, jwt.verify() will throw an error and the middleware will respod with a HTTP status code of 400 and a message indicating the token is invalid.
-If the token is valid then jwt.verify() will return the decoded payload of the user ID and other claims stored inside the token.
+If the token is expired or malformed, <b>jwt.verify()</b> will throw an error and the middleware will respod with a HTTP status code of 400 and a message indicating the token is invalid.
+If the token is valid then <b>jwt.verify()</b> will return the decoded payload of the user ID and other claims stored inside the token.
 This payload can be added to the request object so that  subsequent middleware and rout handlers can access it.

     try {
     // Verify the token & the secret from .env file